Last updated November 24th, 2023.

 Once the government found it untenable to maintain these arbitrary exchange rates, the official rate reflected the real rates.
 So, in a way, it was an attempt at liberalizing and reflecting economic realities, which aids trade.

 The past decade has not been kind to the country though.
-And when you add the events of 2021 to the mix, things are not looking up for Myanmar or the kyat in the future.
+And when you add recent events to the mix, things aren’t looking up for Myanmar or the kyat in the future.

 As one might imagine, international companies prefer not to do business with military juntas, or at least unproven and unstable ones.
 Hence, international investment has dried up or was even withdrawn over the last few months.